dotnet/android/tools/jit-times/README.md

-﻿**jit-times** is a tool to process methods.txt file produced by Xamarin.Android applications
+**jit-times** is a tool to process methods.txt file produced by Xamarin.Android applications

 	Usage: jit-times.exe OPTIONS* <methods-file>